armilleiwilliam/howsy-project/README.md

 is ran and adapted for framework) the $this->get("/") and $this->post("/") don't work, but only comparison assertions on results returned from BasketController methods

+**Docker**: as you might have noticed I haven't used Docker as you requested.
+I have used it long time ago and I thought I could pick it up more quickly when the recruiter informed me it was an important tool for you, but this was not the case unfortunately.
+I am quite sure in a few weeks I could start becoming confident using it, but it's your choice to take it into consideration or not.

 **Run the app:**
 - the home shows the basket: "http://www.howsy-test.com".
 It basically returns a json with the basket contents, if empty otherwise.
 Every time you add a product the basket is populated and refreshing this page the json returned shows the total price and total price discounted according to the